-Faculty Athletic Representative.
+\Faculty Athletic Representative.
 The position of Faculty Athletic Representative (FAR) is mandated by the NCAA.
 Its purpose is to promote academic integrity in intercollegiate athletics, to facilitate the integration of the athletic and academic components of the collegiate community, and to promote institutional control of athletics.

 The President, in consultation with faculty and administrative officials, appoints the FAR for a four-year renewable term from among the full-time, tenured members of the teaching faculty.
+Exceptions can be made for a full-time untenured faculty member who has prior experience.
 The FAR reports to the President.
 The FAR has duties in the general areas of internal and external communication, compliance, student-athlete welfare, and academic integrity of the athletics program, as outlined in the FAR handbook published by the NCAA.
 A more detailed description can be found in the President's Office and is distributed annually to coaches and to members of the Student Athlete Advisory Committee by the FAR.
+Approved August 2023

-1.6.2.5 Board of Trustees (Faculty Representatives to Committees of)
+1.6.2.6 Board of Trustees (Faculty Representatives to Committees of)

-• Academic Affairs Committee Representatives: The Chair of Conditions of Service (Faculty) and the Division Chairs (as representatives of CAP).

-• Enrollment/Retention Committee Representatives: The Admissions, Scholarship and Financial Aid Committee will name one of its faculty members as representative.

-• Finance Committee Representative: The faculty will elect one faculty member from the Budget Committee as representative.

-• Student Life Committee Representative: The Student Life Committee will name one faculty member as representative.

-• Advancement, Trusteeship, Buildings and Grounds and Work Committee Representatives: The faculty will elect one faculty member (total of 4 faculty) to serve as representatives to each of these Committees.

-• To report on behalf of (to the Board of Trustees) and back to (from the Board of Trustees) the Faculty Assembly regarding issues relevant to their specific committee representation.
+- Academic Affairs Committee Representatives: The Chair of Conditions of Service (Faculty) and the Division Chairs (as representatives of CAP). - Enrollment/Retention Committee Representatives: The Admissions, Scholarship and Financial Aid Committee will name one of its faculty members as representative. - Finance Committee Representative: The faculty will elect one faculty member from the Budget Committee as representative. - Student Life Committee Representative: The Student Life Committee will name one faculty member as representative. - Advancement, Trusteeship, Buildings and Grounds and Work Committee Representatives: The faculty will elect one faculty member (total of 4 faculty) to serve as representatives to each of these Committees. - Function: - To report on behalf of (to the Board of Trustees) and back to (from the Board of Trustees) the Faculty Assembly regarding issues relevant to their specific committee representation.

-1.6.2.6 Committee on Academic Standing
+1.6.2.7 Committee on Academic Standing

-- 3 faculty members (one elected from each division) - Registrar (nonvoting) - 1 member of the Student Life staff (nonvoting) appointed by the President - Provost (nonvoting) - Director of Counseling Services/College Counselor (nonvoting) - Dean of Work (nonvoting) - The Chair shall be appointed from the faculty members by the President Function:
+- faculty members (one elected from each division) - Registrar (nonvoting) - 1 member of the Student Life staff (nonvoting) appointed by the President - Provost (nonvoting) - Director of Counseling Services/College Counselor (nonvoting) - Dean of Work (nonvoting) - The Chair shall be appointed from the faculty members by the President

-• Reviews questions of academic standing, probation, and dismissal of students, and recommends appropriate policies to the Faculty Assembly for its consideration;

-- Administers policies in all of the areas adopted by the Faculty Assembly; - Acts on appropriate student applications and petitions, such as: - readmission to the College after dismissal for academic reasons; - course equivalencies; - grade appeals;
+- Reviews questions of academic standing, probation, and dismissal of students, and recommends appropriate policies to the Faculty Assembly for its consideration; - Administers policies in all of the areas adopted by the Faculty Assembly; - Acts on appropriate student applications and petitions, such as: - readmission to the College after dismissal for academic reasons; - course equivalencies; - grade appeals;